 As I writing this post, Seth Godin’s daily email arrived.
 The topic ‘What are you competing on?’ … explains that the real power is to ask the right question.

-As always, I hope you enjoyed this admittedly long post.
-All my work with clients involves Strategy in its many guises.
+As always, I hope you enjoyed this post.
+As mentioned at the outset, the majority of my work with clients involves Strategy in its many guises.
 If you have a strategy question facing your business, feel free to get in touch.
-And comments are always welcome, published and responded to.
+I am also available to run strategy workshops for senior decision makers if your organisation wants to create an Action Agenda which it will pursue to realise its ambition.
+Comments are always welcome, published and responded to.

 The Kernel of Good Strategy is more HOW than HOPE